geomagpy/magpy/README.md

 at given times.
 New methods starting form 2.0 are the *'spline'* technique following [this](https://docs.scipy.org/doc/scipy/tutorial/interpolate/extrapolation_examples.html) approach, a *'linear'* extrapolation and a *'fourier'* technique as described [here](https://gist.github.com/tartakynov/83f3cd8f44208a1856ce).
-You can apply use this methods as follows:
+Please note: the extrapolation method will remove any NaN columns and secondary time columns.

+        data = read(example5)
+        shortdata = data.trim(starttime='2018-08-29T09:00:00', endtime='2018-08-29T14:00:00')
-        extdata = data.extrapolate(starttime=datetime(2022,11,22,7), endtime=datetime(2022,11,22,16), method='fourier')
+        extdata = shortdata.extrapolate(starttime=datetime(2018,8,29,7), endtime=datetime(2018,8,29,16), method='fourier')

-The different techniques will result in the following diagrams:
+The different techniques will result in schemes as displayed in the following diagrams (not the example above):

 1             |  2
 :-------------------------:|:-------------------------: